+Grupo Compacto:

-Grupo Compacto: Every Event card calls for Grupo Compacto for a varying number of riders.
+Every Event card calls for Grupo Compacto for a varying number of riders.
+This is a chance for lagging and dropped riders to catch up in the ensuing chaos.

 Starting with the highest-placed targeted rider, each rider may move forward up to 10 rows but may never advance to a better position than the next rider ahead.